openmindsclub/om2Browning/courses/web-dev/registration-website-app/README.md

-# Simple Node-Express API example
+# Registration-website example

-this projet was built as an example during a web dev course at https://www.openmindsclub.net.
+this projet was built as an example during a the webdev incubation

 ## Install dependecies

+use the following command to install the required dependecies:

-### `npm i `
+### `npm install`

-Remember that you should install node before doing that
+Remember that you should have NodeJS installed on your computer.

 ## Start the server